Skip to content

 WordPress to Next.js Migration: Your Questions Answered

-We've had a lot of the same questions come up from people considering a WordPress to Next.js migration.
+The same questions keep coming up from people considering a WordPress to Next.js migration.
 Here are honest answers to the most common ones.

 Will I lose my SEO rankings?